 If you just want to try it out without installing anything, check out TryStack.

 These instructions are to install the current ("Icehouse") release.

 Step 0: Prerequisites

-Software: Red Hat Enterprise Linux (RHEL) 6.4, or the equivalent version of one of the RHEL-based Linux distributions such as CentOS, Scientific Linux, etc., or Fedora 19 or later.
+Software: Red Hat Enterprise Linux (RHEL) 6.5 is the minimum recommended version, or the equivalent version of one of the RHEL-based Linux distributions such as CentOS, Scientific Linux, etc., or Fedora 20 or later. x86_64 is currently the only supported architecture.
 See also RDO repository info for details on required repositories.
 Please name the host with a fully qualified domain name rather than a short-form name to avoid DNS issues with Packstack.

 Hardware: Machine with at least 2GB RAM, processors with hardware virtualization extensions, and at least one network adapter.